You know you are CHURCH OF CHRIST if you…

-1. Believe or assume that man is born basically good or morally neutral, and that man does not have a prior inclination or predisposition to sin or to do evil.
+1. Believe or assume that man is born basically 'good' or morally neutral, and does not have a prior inclination or predisposition to sin or to do evil.

-Bible Answer: "For just as through the disobedience of the one man (Adam) the many were made sinners, so also through the obedience of the one man (Jesus Christ) the many will be made righteous.”
-Ro.
-5:19
+Answer: “For just as through the disobedience of the one man (Adam) the many were made sinners, so also through the obedience of the one man (Jesus Christ) the many will be made righteous.”
+Romans 5:19

-"For God has bound all men over to disobedience so that he may have mercy on them all."
-Ro.
-11:32
+"For God has bound all men over to disobedience so that He may have mercy on them all."
+Romans 11:32

 2. Believe that the unsaved, natural man can understand and respond to the gospel of Jesus Christ without the inner working of the Holy Spirit.